NAKASENDO WAY WITH AUSWALK

 OVERVIEW

-We offer 6 walking trips on the Nakasendo Way, all of which have you walk and enjoy the Japanese countryside along with exploring the authentic Japanese towns.
-This is an immersive Japanese cultural experience, where you will stay and dine as the Japanese have done for centuries, sleeping on a futon on a tatami mat floor and eating local authentic multi-course Japanese cuisine each day.
-For both dinner and breakfast.
+We offer six walking trips on the Nakasendo Way, where you’ll experience the beauty of the Japanese countryside and explore authentic Japanese towns.
+This immersive cultural experience includes staying and dining as the Japanese have for centuries—sleeping on futons on tatami mat floors and enjoying local, multi-course Japanese cuisine each day.

 READ MORE